MuhammadTalha-pk/MuhammadTalha-pk/README.md

 ## 👨‍💻 About Me

-I am a Software Engineer and Full-Stack Flutter Developer with practical experience in mobile application development, backend APIs, databases, artificial intelligence, machine learning and computer vision.
+I am a Software Engineer and Full-Stack Flutter Developer with practical experience in mobile application development, backend systems, databases, artificial intelligence, machine learning and computer vision.

 - 🎓 BS Computer Science graduate from BIIT, Rawalpindi — CGPA: 3.8/4.0
+- 📱 Developing cross-platform mobile applications using Flutter and Dart
+- ⚙️ Building backend APIs using FastAPI and ASP.NET Web API
+- 🗄️ Working with PostgreSQL, MSSQL, Firebase Firestore and SQLite
+- 🤖 Working with YOLOv8, OpenCV, MediaPipe, face recognition and pose estimation
+- 🛩️ Developed a drone-based surveillance and boundary-monitoring system
 - 💼 Working as an AI Developer Intern and Backend + AI Lead
-- 📱 Building cross-platform mobile applications using Flutter and Dart
-- ⚙️ Developing backend systems using FastAPI, ASP.NET Web API and PostgreSQL
-- 🤖 Working with YOLO, OpenCV, MediaPipe, face recognition and pose estimation
-- 🛩️ Developed Uqaab, a drone-based house boundary monitoring system
-- 🌍 Providing freelance software services to international clients
+- 🌍 Providing freelance development services to international clients
 - 📍 Based in Rawalpindi, Pakistan
-- 📫 Email: muhammadtalha4127@gmail.com

 ---